Hexdee/Solid/README.md

 # Solid
-Solid wallet is a web wallet for EVMOS Blockchain
+Solid wallet is a non custodian web wallet